hupe13/extensions-leaflet-map-github/readme.md

 ## Installation

-You can install the plugin through the WordPress installer under Plugins ?
-Add New by searching for "extensions-leaflet-map".
+You can install the plugin through the WordPress installer under Plugins.
+Add this by searching for "extensions-leaflet-map".
 Please see https://wordpress.org/support/article/managing-plugins/#installing-plugins.

 Go to Settings - Leaflet Map - Extensions for Leaflet Map and get some documentation and settings options.